 Serial-attached SCSI (SAS) is a method used in accessing computer peripheral devices that employs a serial (one bit at a time) means of digital data transfer over thin cables.
-The method is specified in the American National Standard Institute standard called Serial-attached SCSI (Small Computer System Interface), also known as ANSI/INCITS 376-2003.
-In the business enterprise, serial-attached SCSI is especially of interest for access to mass storage devices, particularly external hard drives.
+The method is specified in the American National Standard Institute (ANSI) standard called Serial-attached SCSI (Small Computer System Interface), also known as ANSI/INCITS 376-2003.
+In the business enterprise, serial-attached SCSI is especially of interest for access to mass storage devices, particularly external hard drives and magnetic tape drives

-Devices that employ SAS are compatible with serial ATA (Advanced Technology Attachment) devices.
+Devices that employ SAS are compatible with Serial Advanced Technology Attachment (SATA) devices.
 In addition, SAS products are compatible with devices that employ earlier SCSI technologies.
-External disk drives, host adapters, and expanders were the first devices to employ SAS.
-The technology is expected to expand to printers, scanners, digital cameras, and other peripherals.
+SAS supports up to 128 direct point-to-point connections, compared to the 15-device limitation common with parallel SCSI switches.
+External disk drives, host adapters and expanders were the first devices to employ SAS.
+The technology is expected to expand to printers, scanners, digital cameras and other peripherals.

 Continue Reading About serial-attached SCSI (SAS)

 Margaret Rouse asks:

 How prevalent is SAS storage in your enterprise storage planning?

 1 ResponseJoin the Discussion